annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

 Office of Strategic Communications (OSC) and TTS Outreach must approve your participation, talking points, and presentation materials before you can participate in any external events in an official capacity.
-For additional information on representing GSA in an official vs. personal, please see official vs. personal section.
+For additional information on representing GSA in an official vs. personal capacity, please see official vs. personal section.

 This playbook contains the most recently updated speaking guidelines.
 It’s the